 Day 11: Drive back to Kathmandu by bus/Jeep

 Your safety is our top priority at Wilderness Excursion.
 Our expeditions venture into challenging environments, demanding adaptability.
 While we aim to adhere to the planned itinerary, your leader may make necessary changes for safety due to unforeseen natural events.
-We appreciate your understanding and readiness.
+We appreciate your understanding and readiness for variation

-This trek can be combined with the Rolwaling Valley Trek and also can be extended the trek to the Bigu Gompa, which offers cultural and natural verities in untrodden off-beaten trails through the rural villages.
-This trek is totally off the beaten and seldom visited place in the area of Lapchi to the west of Rolwaling Valley.
+Lapchi Monastery Trek can be combined with the Rolwaling Valley Trek, and also can be extended the trek to the Bigu Gompa, which offers cultural and natural varieties in untrodden off-beaten trails through the rural villages.
+This trek is totally off the beaten path and seldom seldom-visited place in the area of Lapchi to the west of Rolwaling Valley.
 We can arrange your trek as a basic camping and teahouse or homestay trek that allows you to experience the locals, their culture, and their traditions.
-We also arrange fully supported camping treks for comfortable trekking keens.
+We also arrange fully supported camping treks for comfortable trekking keen.

-Driving from Kathmandu by public Bus or private Jeep with extra cost to Singate and then to Lamabagar, which takes approximately 10 hours, Overnight stay in a home stay or basic lodge.
+Our Lapchi Trek itinerary starts at Kathmandu, followed by a public bus drive or a private Jeep at extra cost to Singate and then to Lamabagar, which takes approximately 10 hours.
+Overnight stay in a homestay or basic lodge

-We take a local jeep to cross a tunnel (1300m long without light) that built by Hydro Company then take narrow challenging path temporally made as the main old trail down through the Tama Koshi River is destroyed by road building work, probably by next year in 2024 there will be wider path as drilling and blasting work is on.
-Our destination is to Lower Lumnang today which is winter settlement of Lapchi habitants.
-We camp for overnight.
+We take a local jeep to cross a tunnel (1300m) long without light. was built by Hydro Company then take a narrow challenging path temporarily made as the main old trail down through the Tama Koshi River is destroyed by road building work.
+Probably by next year, in 2024, there will be a wider path as drilling and blasting work is on.
+Our destination is Lower Lumnang today, which is the winter settlement of the Lapchi inhabitants.
+We camp overnight.

-We follow the fast flowing stream under the shadow of Gaurishankar (7134m) to Lapchi Village.
-You can visit Lapchi Monastery and about 14 houses.
-Yak herding is the main occupation.
+We follow the fast-flowing stream under the shadow of Gaurishankar (7134m) to Lapchi Village.
+You can visit Lapchi Monastery, which is connected to the 12th-century Tibetan Buddhist saint Milarepa, with the monastery itself being over 400 years old. and about 14 households in Lapchi Village.
+Yak herding is the main occupation of the people in the Lapchi.

 Today we discover surrounding cultural and natural heritages and spotting Himalayan Thar (and Blue Sheep if we are lucky).
 Maximum elevation will be at 4300m.
 The river splits At Lapchi Village into 2 – one comes down from Lapchi Chuwa where Milarepa entered in to Nirvana (it is now a Chinese military camp in Tibet), the other river on the right comes from Nyalam and is still the main supply road for the yak caravans from Tibet-China.
 (Nyalam means road to hell!)
 There’s a very nice walk up Lapchi Mountain, but we have to ask permission to go up, on the mountain slopes are the retreat houses for the 3-year retreats.
 There are 4 Gompa houses in total, the one down at the monastery is called Dudul Pug, Choera Gompa is the next, in the middle temple, Rechen Gompa, are the footprints of Milarepa on the ceiling.
 Blue Sheep live around this the highest temple, Zhe Pug, where there is holy water well – the water started flowing when Milarepa struck his staff to the rocks, and then he flew to Mt.
 Kailash.
 On the way up is a footprint of a Dakini, one of the Tseringma sisters, a long time cohort of Milarepa.